Sunday, April 8, 2018 @ 7:00PM

 Personal narrative blends with poignant reflections on humanity in Syrian-American poet and rapper Omar Offendum’s beat-driven performance.
 Spanning the stylings of Syrian poet Kahlil Gibran to Harlem Renaissance great Langston Hughes, Offendum creates a one-of-a-kind world of rich and varied influences.
 With an artistic journey paralleling Syria’s shifting sociopolitical sands and the rise of social media, Offendum paves a compelling poetic pathway across cultural divides in this can't-miss performance.

 Want to learn more?
-Join IJ and the Penn Museum on Thursday, April 5 for a special event featuring Offendum and curators from the Penn Museum.
-Inspired in part from the exhibition Cultures in the Crossfire: Stories from Syria and Iraq at the Penn Museum, tour the special exhibition with a curator, hear a short performance from Omar, and engage in a conversation highlighting diverse connections between artistic and historic worlds.
+Join IJ and the Penn Museum on Thursday, April 5 for Omar Offendum in Conversation, a special event featuring Offendum and Penn Museum curator Lauren Ristvet.
+Inspired in part from the exhibition Cultures in the Crossfire: Stories from Syria and Iraq at the Penn Museum, tour the special exhibition with Lauren, hear a short performance from Omar, and engage in a conversation highlighting diverse connections between artistic and historic worlds.
 Admission: $5 in advance; $10 at the door.